MCMAHBW1/JIRA-Work-Item-Importer/README.md

 >   - Educating users on how to use a new system or feature.
 >   - Example: Conducting workshops to demonstrate the > functionalities of a new CMS.
 >
-> - Quality Assurance Testing
+> - Executing Test Cases
 >   - Verifying that software functions as intended.
->   - Example: Performing manual testing to ensure all features > work correctly before release.
+>   - Example: Performing manual testing or executing automated tests to ensure all features > work correctly before release.

 ## Prerequisites